blockfrost/blockfrost-platform/README.md

-# Blockfrost Icebreakers API
+# Blockfrost Gateway

-The Blockfrost Icebreakers API provides a root endpoint to check the status and version of the API.
+The Blockfrost Gateway provides a root endpoint to check the status and version of the API.

 ### Registration Process

-When registering via the `/register` endpoint, the Blockfrost Icebreakers API (`icebreakers.blockfrost.io/api/`) performs the following checks:
+When registering via the `/register` endpoint, the Blockfrost Gateway performs the following checks:

 - **Secret Verification:** Confirms that the provided secret is registered with Blockfrost.io.
 - **NFT License Validation:** Ensures that the reward address contains an NFT issued by Blockfrost.io, which serves as a license.